-- 11.1 Each Party's total aggregate liability in each Contract Year under this Framework Contract (whether in tort, contract or otherwise) is no more than £100,000. - 11.2 Each Party's total aggregate liability in each Contract Year under each Call-Off Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified in the Call-Off Order Form - 11.3 No Party is liable to the other for:
+- 11.1 Each Party's total aggregate liability in each Contract Year under this Framework Contract (whether in tort, contract or otherwise) is no more than £100,000. - 11.2 Each Party's total aggregate liability in each Contract Year under each Call-Off Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified in the Call-Off Order Form

-- any indirect Losses - Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect) - 11.4 In spite of Clause 11.1 and 11.2, neither Party limits or excludes any of the following: - its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors - its liability for bribery or fraud or fraudulent misrepresentation by it or its employees - any liability that cannot be excluded or limited by Law - its obligation to pay the required Management Charge or Default Management Charge - 11.5 In spite of Clauses 11.1 and 11.2, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 8.3, 9.5, 12.2 or 14.8 or Call-Off Schedule 2 (Staff Transfer) of a Contract. - 11.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with each Contract, including any indemnities. - 11.7 When calculating the Supplier's liability under Clause 11.1 or 11.2 the following items will not be taken into consideration: - Deductions - any items specified in Clause 11.5 - 11.8 If more than one Supplier is party to a Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- 11.3 No Party is liable to the other for: - any indirect Losses - Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect) - 11.4 In spite of Clause 11.1 and 11.2, neither Party limits or excludes any of the following: - its liability to the other Party and any liability incurred by such other Party's respective insurers, arising as a result of death or personal injury caused by its breach of the terms of the Call-Off Contract or its negligence, or that of its employees, agents or Subcontractors. - its liability for bribery or fraud or fraudulent misrepresentation by it or its employees - any liability that cannot be excluded or limited by Law - its obligation to pay the required Management Charge or Default Management Charge - 11.5 In spite of Clauses 11.1 and 11.2, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 8.3, 9.5, 12.2 or 14.8 or Call-Off Schedule 2 (Staff Transfer) of a Contract. - 11.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with each Contract, including any indemnities. - 11.7 When calculating the Supplier's liability under Clause 11.1 or 11.2 the following items will not be taken into consideration: - Deductions - any items specified in Clause 11.5 - 11.8 If more than one Supplier is party to a Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.